Two Types of Carcinoid Tumors

 Signs of Flushing Associated With Carcinoid Syndrome

-- Flushing may be temporary or continue, and appears suddenly, primarily on the face or neck and may not be associated with sweating
+- Flushing may be temporary or it may continue, and appears suddenly, primarily on the face or neck, and may not be associated with sweating

 - With flushing, the skin looks deep red or purple

 - You may also feel warm, unpleasant, and have a rapid heartbeat

 - The flush can last from a few minutes to several hours